k8xian/liri-node-app/README.md

     * lookup a movie by typing **movie-this** and then the movie title you'd like to look up
     * give liri a command by typing it into the random.txt file in the format of
      * [command],"[thing you'd like to search]"

+* all of your queries will be logged to log.txt with a date stamp

 # Credits
 * For tweets, the Twitter API is used